Writing your own Scene file

 Finally, after you are done processing everything, you need to export the processed audio into a file.
 You can choose the format you want, such as AAC or FLAC.
 You can also apply an output filter to change your sound.
 To use FLAC without any output filter, you would do something like:

-as it is the most compatible, even though it does not offer any compression.
-It is also important to keep the limitations of each output format in mind.
+If you are unsure which format to use, we recommend you use as it is the most compatible, even though it does not offer any compression.
+It is also important to keep in mind.